Tonkis-code/AutoFixer-Project/README.md

 # AutoFixer

-AutoFixer is a full-stack e-commerce application for browsing and buying vehicles, inspired by the world and visual style of Cyberpunk 2077.
+AutoFixer is a full-stack e-commerce application for browsing vehicles, inspired by the world and visual style of Cyberpunk 2077.

 The project is being developed as part of the JavaScript 3 course and consists of an Angular frontend, an Express backend, and a SQLite database.